itali43/EightMinuteAbs/README.md

 [Available Now on the iOS App Store](https://itunes.apple.com/us/app/eight-minute-abs/id1416851451?mt=8)

 ### Future Features to Look out for:
-    * Concise Explainers for various core exercises
+- Concise Explainers for various core exercises
-    * (possible)AR Rewards for satisfactory completion
+- (Possible Direction) AR Rewards upon satisfactory completion
-    * ~~Accompanying Robot that does exercise for you~~
+- ~~Accompanying Robot that does exercise for you~~
 Any Requests send them my way via the issues tab here on Github